Jordan-Meier/rockPaperScissors-PHP/readme.md

 ### Description

-This is a website where a user can input a single word, and a list of other words that may be anagrams.
-After submitting the form, the user should be told which of the list of words were anagrams.
+This is a website where a two users can play rock, paper, scissors against one another.

 ### Known Bugs